anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Also known as the Visitation.

 31 May usually falls between Easter and Trinity, so this Festival can rarely be celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

+* **Zephaniah 3.14-18** calls on 'daughter Zion' to rejoice, because 'The L<span style="font-variant:small-caps">ord</span>, your God, is in your midst'.
+* **Psalm 113** says that God 'raises the poor from the dust' and 'gives the barren woman a place in the house and makes her a joyful mother of children'.
+* **Romans 12.9-16** says, 'Rejoice with those who rejoice'.
+* **Luke 1.39-49 [50-56]** has Mary visiting Elizabeth after the annunciation.
+At Mary's greeting, the child in Elizabeth's womb (John the Baptist) leaps for joy, Elizabeth cries out, 'Blessed...', and Mary responds with the Magnificat.

 ## Barnabas the Apostle (11 June) {#barnabas}